-G Suite gives you all the tools you need to work together in a single package that works desktop, tablets or mobile devices.
-Best of all you start using its professional email as well as its suite of office productivity tools for free for 14 days by visiting its website.
+G Suite gives you all the tools you need to work together in a single package that works desktop, tablets, or mobile devices.
+Best of all, you start using its professional email as well as its suite of office productivity tools for free for 14 days.
+Visit G Suite for details.

-Best Free Small Business Email Provider: Zoho Workplace
+Best Business Email Provider for Productivity & Analytics: Zoho Workplace

 Zoho Workplace Pricing

-Zoho Workplace has a free plan that supports up to 25 users with 5GB of data storage and three paid plans.
-The paid plans range in price from $2 per user per month to $8 per user per month and include additional features like multiple domain hosting, email forwarding and system integration.
+Zoho Workplace is the only solution on our list to offer a free plan that supports up to five users.
+Paid plans range in price from $1/user per month (billed annually) to $8/user per month and include additional features like multiple domain hosting, email forwarding, and system integration.